granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 Representing "entities" is virtually impossible for tabular machine learning techniques.
 We posit that entities provide enormous value to practical problems.
 Many real business problems require tracking complex entities such as IP addresses, phone numbers, email addresses, mailing addresses, device identifiers, login sessions, transaction counter-parties, merchants, and account numbers.

+=== Tabular Field Embeddings

+We have have also developed "static" tabular data with sequential data similar to how Visa Researchdid in their FATA-Trans paper. @fatatrans.
+Where each dynamic field has an embedding of dimension $RR^(N times L times C)$, each static field has an embedding of dimension $RR^(N times F C)$.

+We concatenate an embedding for each "static" field to the events in the context prior to event encoder.
+This allows the model to learn the relationships between the static fields and the events in the context with minimal memory requirements.

+We have developed the matching `TensorField` and `FieldEmbedder` modules so support similar field types (discrete, continuous, temporal, geospatial) for static fields as we have for dynamic fields.
+We did not develop a matching entity field type for static fields.

 === Putting it all together: MFES and examples
 The MFES can embed discrete, continuous, temporal, geospatial, and entity field types over long sequences.
 Consequently, we may input sequences that describe all of the transactions ever posted by a customer of a financial institution: